iagox86/dnscat2/doc/protocol.md

 and should be ignored by the client.

-Finally, `A` and `AAAA` records, much like `TXT`, are simply the raw data with no prefix/postfix.
-However, due to the short length of the responses (4 bytes for `A` and 16 bytes for `AAAA`), multiple answers are required.
+Finally, `A` and `AAAA` records, much like `TXT`, are simply the raw data with no domain/tag added.
+However, there are two catches.
+First, due to the short length of the answers (4 bytes for `A` and 16 bytes for `AAAA`), multiple answers are required.
 Unfortunately, the DNS hierarchy re-arranges answers, so each record must have a one-byte sequence number prepended.
 The values don't matter, as long as they can be sorted to obtain the original order.

+The second problem is, there's no clear way to get the length of the response, because the response is, effectively in blocks.
+Therefore, the length of the data itself, encoded as a signle byte, is preprended to the message.
+If the data doesn't wind up being a multiple of the block size, then it can be padded however the developer likes; the padding must be ignored by the other side.

+An A response might look like:

+    0.9.<byte1>.<byte2> 1.<byte3><byte4><byte5> 2.<byte6><byte7><byte8> 3.<byte9>.<pad>.<pad>

+Where the leading `0` is the sequence number of the block, the `9` is the length, and the `2` and `3` are sequence numbers.

 # dnscat protocol